jonlld/user-api/README.md

 ### Setting up the Database

-- Install Postgres and ensure it is running; create a local database via CLI:
+- Install Postgres and ensure it is running; create a local database using the command line:

   - `echo "CREATE DATABASE user_api;" | psql`